Skip to main content

 • Xofluza side effects include diarrhea, nausea, and headaches.
 Tight airways and swollen sinuses are also possible.

-• If you experience severe side effects after taking Xofluza, contact your healthcare provider.
+• If any side effects seem severe or excessive after taking Xofluza, contact a healthcare professional.
 This is not typical and should be addressed.

 You have a fever, cough, and severe muscle aches.
 If it’s between the months of October and May in the U.S., there’s a chance you might have the flu.
-After seeing a healthcare provider, you might leave their office with a prescription for Xofluza (baloxavir marboxil).
+After seeing a healthcare professional, they might prescribe you Xofluza (baloxavir marboxil).

 Xofluza is an antiviral medication that can help treat or prevent the flu with a single dose.
 But even though you only take one dose, side effects are still possible.